dvera/riskreport/biomarker/urate.md

 ## Uric Acid (Urate)

-Urate (also known as Uric Acid) is a normal waste product from breaking down down chemicals called purines.
+Urate (also known as Uric Acid) is a normal waste product from breaking down chemicals called purines.
 Purines is produced by dying cells but are also found in many foods and beverages.
 Most uric acid dissolves in your blood.
-The kidneys filter the uric acid out of blood, and the uric acid is flushed out of the body through urine.
+The kidneys filter the uric acid out of blood, and the uric acid flushes out of the body through urine.
 If uric acid builds up in blood, it can form needle-shaped crystals in and around the joints.
-This condition is called gout, a type of painful arthiritis in the joints.
+This condition is called gout, a type of painful arthritis in the joints.
 High uric acid levels can also cause kidney stones or kidney failure.
 However, not everyone with high levels of uric acid will have these problems.

 <div style="display: flex; flex-direction: column; gap: 10px;">